seanlavender/seanlavender.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.
+I am a PhD student in economics at the University of Cambridge, where my supervisor is Professor Florin Bilbiie.

+For the  2025/26 academic year, I will be a Jane Eliza Procter Fellow at Princeton University.

 My researches focusses on the transmission of monetary and fiscal policy in economies with heterogeneous households.
-Download a copy of my CV [here](/files/Website_CV.pdf).
+Download a copy of my CV [here](/files/Website_CV_Aug2025.pdf).

 ## Working papers